 However, there are things that candidates and new joiners might expect to find in their new workplace.
 Where a good social space used to be “nice to have”, it is now expected and research has shown that these communal areas can help different management levels interact easier with each other.

 In addition, research from behavioural change company Empirica found that workplace design and facilities fall behind salary as key incentives when it comes to retaining talent but it is still significant that a quarter of employees say they’d take a pay cut for a better workplace.

 Good office design, says Alldred, accounts for changes in technology and mobile working, reflects a company’s ethos and values and respects staff preferences of the type of spaces they wish to work in, “but all too-often companies create ‘one-dimensional rather than multi-dimensional spaces’.
 It is these which empower staff to choose the areas they wish to work in and are most suitable to successfully complete different tasks.”

 With an increasingly challenging talent market with candidates now expecting to work in an environment that allows them to maximise their potential, investing in a workplace that attracts and retains the very best talent is crucial and should be viewed as an investment.

 This is particularly evident from a financial perspective as the cost of losing key staff or failing to attract top talent can have a major detrimental impact – think about it and be honest with yourself, does your office inspire?
-And do you think it elicits the first impression you want it to when candidates arrive for interview?
+And do you think it elicits the first impression you want it to when candidates arrive for an interview?